Weyerhaeuser Company (WY): A Technical Analysis

 Many brokerage firms have already submitted their reports for WY stocks, with DA Davidson repeating the rating for WY by listing it as a “Buy.”
 The predicted price for WY in the upcoming period, according to DA Davidson is $35 based on the research report published on April 10th of the current year 2023.

-Volatility was left at 1.93%, however, over the last 30 days, the volatility rate increased by 2.01%, as shares surge +5.01% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +4.80% upper at present.
+Volatility was left at 1.87%, however, over the last 30 days, the volatility rate increased by 1.74%, as shares surge +8.72% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -0.83% lower at present.

-During the last 5 trading sessions, WY rose by +4.52%, which changed the moving average for the period of 200-days by -8.80% in comparison to the 20-day moving average, which settled at $29.33.
-In addition, Weyerhaeuser Company saw 2.70% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, WY fell by -0.26%, which changed the moving average for the period of 200-days by -8.76% in comparison to the 20-day moving average, which settled at $29.79.
+In addition, Weyerhaeuser Company saw 2.44% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading